 Night surrounded the city and a different view started to show on Kyoto Tower’s observation deck.
 From pale blue, the horizon changed into a bright dark blue color and city lights started to blend in.

 There are several information touch displays where you can customize the view in either day, late afternoon, and night.
-The device also provides brief history of Kyoto’s significant sites.
+The device also provides a brief history of Kyoto’s significant sites.
 Tawawa-chan Shrine, the highest-located spiritual place in Kyoto, is also on the observation deck.
 Binoculars are available for free.
 In addition, Kyoto attractions are marked on the glass windows that you could use to navigate the binoculars.
 Of course, some of these tourist spots are kilometers away, making your view on the binoculars very limited.

 If you love memorable stamps, you can get one for Kyoto Tower.
 The stamp section is on a small table near the stairs.
-On the third floor, a glass-paneled lounge, Sky Lounge KUU-bar, is a great place for happy hour while enjoying a night view of the city.
+On the third floor, a glass-paneled lounge, Sky Lounge KUU-bar, is a great place for a happy hour while enjoying a night view of the city.

 To preserve the historic city of Kyoto, the city government implements a strict rule on the heights of all structures.
 The regulation excluded Kyoto Tower because it just sits on the rooftop of Kyoto Tower Hotel, making it a “separate structure”.
 Looking at the upper part of the tower makes you compare the structure to N Seoul Tower of Seoul and KL Menara of Kuala Lumpur.
 But note the lower segment of the tower that resembles a basin.
 Kyoto Tower was actually modeled and shaped to resemble a traditional Japanese Buddhist candle.

 I thought the Kyoto Tower activity is a bit overrated.
-But on my visit, I was surprised to see a lot of foreign tourists, locals as well, availing the activity to view Kyoto on a different perspective.
+But on my visit, I was surprised to see a lot of foreign tourists, locals as well, availing the activity to view Kyoto in a different perspective.
 Dropping on every temple, shrine, and garden, you’ll be surprised that Kyoto is also a concrete jungle.
-With that, appreciation on the manner of preserving these cultural and historical sites is indeed impressive.
+With that, appreciation for the manner of preserving these cultural and historical sites is indeed impressive.

 The tower is just across the bus terminal in Kyoto Station.
 For a hassle-free entry to Kyoto Tower, avail the activity from Klook Travel.
 Click here to get one.